A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Online Test-Time Adaptation

 \subsubsection{Entropy Minimization}

-Entropy minimization is a widely-used technique to handle unlabeled data.
-A pioneering approach, Tent \cite{wang2021tent}, proposes minimizing the mean entropy over the test batch to update the affine parameters $\{\gamma, \beta\}$ of BN layers in the pre-trained model, followed by various subsequent methods \cite{wang2021fighting,gong2022note,yang2022test}.
-Notably, VMP \cite{jing2022variational} reformulates Tent in a probabilistic framework by introducing perturbations into the model parameters by variational Bayesian inference.
-Several other methods \cite{park2022robust,tang2023neuro,yi2023temporal} also focus on minimizing the entropy at test time but utilize different combinations of learnable parameters.
-BACS \cite{zhou2021bayesian} incorporates the entropy regularization for unlabeled data in the approximate Bayesian inference algorithm, and samples multiple model parameters to obtain the marginal probability for each sample.
-In addition, TTA-PR \cite{sivaprasad2021test} proposes minimizing the average entropy of predictions under different augmentations.
-FEDTHE+ \cite{jiang2023test} employs the same adaptation scheme as MEMO \cite{zhang2022memo} that minimizes the entropy of the average prediction over different augmentations, while FTEA \cite{zhang2022unseen} fuses the predictions from different modalities.
-MEMO-CL \cite{singh2022addressing} develops a filtering approach that selects partial augmentations for marginal entropy minimization.
+Entropy minimization is a widely used technique to handle unlabeled data.
+A pioneering approach, Tent \citep{wang2021tent}, proposes minimizing the mean entropy over the test batch to update the affine parameters $\{\gamma, \beta\}$ of BN layers in the pre-trained model, followed by various subsequent methods \citep{gong2022note,yang2022test}.
+Notably, VMP \citep{jing2022variational} reformulates Tent in a probabilistic framework by introducing perturbations into the model parameters by variational Bayesian inference.
+Several other methods \citep{tang2023neuro,yi2023temporal} also focus on minimizing the entropy at test time but utilize different combinations of learnable parameters.
+BACS \citep{zhou2021bayesian} incorporates the entropy regularization for unlabeled data in the approximate Bayesian inference algorithm, and samples multiple model parameters to obtain the marginal probability for each sample.
+In addition, TTA-PR \citep{sivaprasad2021test} proposes minimizing the average entropy of predictions under different augmentations.
+FEDTHE+ \citep{jiang2023test} employs the same adaptation scheme as MEMO \citep{zhang2022memo} that minimizes the entropy of the average prediction over different augmentations.

-To avoid overfitting to non-reliable and redundant test data, EATA \cite{niu2022efficient} develops a sample-efficient entropy minimization strategy that identifies samples with lower entropy values than the pre-defined threshold for model updates, which is also adopted by follow-up methods \cite{song2023ecotta,niu2023towards}.
-CD-TTA \cite{song2022cdtta} leverages the similarity between feature statistics of the test sample and source running statistics as sample weights, instead of using discrete weights $\{0,1\}$.
-Besides, DELTA \cite{zhao2023delta} derives a class-wise re-weighting approach that associates sample weights with corresponding pseudo labels to mitigate bias towards dominant classes.
+To avoid overfitting to non-reliable and redundant test data, EATA \citep{niu2022efficient} develops a sample-efficient entropy minimization strategy that identifies samples with lower entropy values than the pre-defined threshold for model updates, which is also adopted by follow-up methods \citep{song2023ecotta,niu2023towards}.
+CD-TTA \citep{song2022cdtta} leverages the similarity between feature statistics of the test sample and source running statistics as sample weights, instead of using discrete weights $\{0,1\}$.
+Besides, DELTA \citep{zhao2023delta} derives a class-wise re-weighting approach that associates sample weights with corresponding pseudo labels to mitigate bias towards dominant classes.